piqnt/planck.js/docs/pages/api-conventions/factories-and-definitions.md

 ### Factories and Definitions

-To create a Body or a Joint, you need to call the factory functions on World:
+To create a `Body` or a `Joint`, you need to call the factory functions on World:

 ```js
 body = world.createBody(bodyDef);